-A company limited by guarantee Registered in England no. 6949436 Registered Charity no. 1131658 Registered office: 6 Marshalsea Road, London SEI 1HL Managing Editor Laurence Crutchlow Student Editor Zack Millar Editorial Team Steve Fouch, Rachel Owusu-Ankomah, Oluwatosin Ovenivi, Mark Pickering, Marolin Watson Design: S2 Design & Advertising Ltd. Printers: Partridge & Print Ltd.
+A company limited by guarantee Registered in England no. 6949436 Registered Charity no. 1131658 Registered office: 6 Marshalsea Road, London SEI 1HL

+Managing Editor Laurence Crutchlow Student Editor Zack Millar

+Editorial Team

+Steve Fouch, Rachel Owusu-Ankomah, Oluwatosin Oyeniyi, Mark Pickering, Marolin Watson

+Design: S2 Design & Advertising Ltd. Printers: Partridge & Print Ltd.

+International distribution

-International distribution If you are the leader of an overseas Christian medical group and would be interested in receiving multiple copies of Nucleus please contact the editor Editorial address The Editor, Nucleus, Christian Medical Fellowship 6 Marshalsea Road, London SEI 1HL Tel 020 7234 9660 Email nucleus@cmf.org.uk Web www.cmf.org.uk Editorial policy The editor welcomes original contributions that have medical and Christian content.
+If you are the leader of an overseas Christian medical group and would be interested in receiving multiple copies of Nucleus please contact the editor

+Editorial address

+The Editor, Nucleus, Christian Medical Fellowship 6 Marshalsea Road, London SE1 1HL

+Tel 020 7234 9660 Email nucleus@cmf.ora.uk

+Web www.cmf.org.uk

+Editorial policy

+The editor welcomes original contributions that have medical and Christian content.
 Letters and emails are invited.
 Authors have a reasonable freedom of expression in so far as their articles are consistent with the Christian faith as recorded in the Bible.
 Views expressed are not necessarily those of the Fellowship.
 Unless otherwise stated, Scripture quotations taken from The Holy Bible, New International Version Anglicised.
 Copyright © 1979, 1984, 2011 Biblica.
 Used by permission of Hodder & Stoughton Publishers, an Hachette UK company.
 All rights reserved.
 'NIV' is a registered trademark of Biblica.
 UK trademark number 1448790.

+Distribution

-Distribution Nucleus is sent free to all student members of CMF as part of the benefits of membership.
-Copyright Christian Medical Fellowship, London.
+Nucleus is sent free to all student members of CMF as part of the benefits of membership.

+Copyright

+Christian Medical Fellowship, London.
 All rights reserved.
 Except for a few copies for private study, no part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior permission of the Christian Medical Fellowship.

+Fresher's Nucleus was first produced in 2019; author descriptions and other information reflect those at the time of original production.

+ontents

+JESUS.
+CHURCH & CMF

 - God-man-God... a basic gospel outline

-- choosing a church
+- 8 choosing a church

-- 10 why CMF?
+- 10 why CMF3

-- 12 CMF is for nurses to
+- 12 CMF is for nurses too

-- 13 local groups: what's all that about?
+- local groups: what's all that about?

 - 16 CMF in Ireland

 - 17 Christian student resources

 STUDYING MEDICINE

-- 18 top ten tips for surviving medical school
+- top ten tips for surviving medical school

-- 20 managing tim
+- managing time

 - 22 working for Jesus

 - 24 talking books why read?

 STORIES FROM MEMBERS

-- advice to my fresher self
+- 26 advice to my fresher self

-- 29 going Deep:E
+- 29 going Deen:

 - 30 on the front line

-- 34 you're not the only one
+- you're not the only one

+PUT 36

 PUTTING IT INTO PRACTICE

-- 36 thriving in exil
+- 36 thriving in exile

-- 39 what is 'whole-person medicine'
+- 9 what is 'whole-person medicine'?

 - 42 medical ethics for beginners

-- 45 moral maze
+- moral mazes

 - 48 clinical conundrums

-- 60 engaging in the public square
+- engaging in the public square

-- 53 global medical mission
+- 53 alobal medical mission

+2 FRESHERS' EDITION

 you made it!